-7zip for Linux is the best solution for file compression and decompression.
-And if you are the type of person who regularly deals with compressed files such as ZIP and RAR formats, well then, the 7zip should be on our list of installed apps.
+7Zip for Linux is the best solution for file compression and decompression.
+And if you are the type of person who regularly deals with compressed files such as Zip and RAR formats, well then, the 7Zip should be on our list of installed apps.
 Before we show you how to install and use the software on Linux, make sure to check out our other guides on 7Zip.

-There are two main accesses to use 7zip.
-One is through a command line using p7zip.
+There are two main accesses to use 7Zip.
+One is through a 7Zip command line.
 The other one is through your typical graphical interface which is more user-friendly for most users.
-The 7zip for Linux will work more on the command-line support.
+The 7Zip for Linux will work more on the command-line support.

 - The first thing you need to do is to launch the Terminal to execute some commands.
 If you cannot find the Terminal, you can use Ubuntu’s search service and type in Terminal.